Victim of Financial Fraud? Call Now

 Do not let the buzzword “private equity” persuade you to take on a risky investment.
 These investments are only available to the wealthiest of investors for good reason.
 Even if you can invest in a security that is linked to private equity, remember that the lack of transparency surrounding private equity investments makes it difficult for investors and financial professionals to independently evaluate.
 Furthermore, tightening regulations mean that the landscape for these investments is rapidly changing.
 More regulations and calls for closing tax loopholes might take down some of this industry’s top earners.

-If a FINRA-registered broker recommends an overly risky investment, consider speaking with a securities attorney.
+If a FINRA-registered broker recommends an overly risky investment, consider speaking with a private placement attorney.
 Our attorneys provide free case evaluations and can tell you if you have a case for FINRA arbitration, the process most brokerage firms require investors to go through rather than suing in civil court.
 Call (877) 600-0098 or email info@kurtalawfirm.com.

 Securities Lawyer Jonathan Kurta